JAHIDULFAHAD/Smart_Campus_Management_System/README.md

-# Smart Campus Management System
+# ITSC Smart Campus Management System

 A comprehensive Android application built with Kotlin and Firebase designed to streamline campus operations for administrators, teachers, and students.
 This system provides a centralized platform for managing classes, schedules, notices, and academic results.